 What is a container?

 You can use containers for packaging an application with all the components it needs, then ship it all out as one unit.
-This approach is popular because it eliminates the friction between development, QA, and production environments, enabling faster software shipping.
-Building and deploying applications inside software containers eliminates “works on my machine” problems when collaborating on code with fellow developers.
+This approach is popular because it eliminates the friction between development, QA, and production environments, enabling teams to ship software faster.

 Docker images vs. containers